Vocabulary Dropout for Curriculum Diversity in LLM Co-Evolution: Preliminaries: GRPO and R-Zero

-The proposer's reward targets problems near the boundary of the solver's current ability.
-Given a generated problem $q$, the frozen solver produces $M$ candidate solutions.
-The proposer is rewarded based on the solver's self-consistency.
-If responses mostly agree, the problem is too easy, and if they mostly disagree, it may be too hard or ill-posed.
-The reward peaks a t maximal solver uncertainty:
+R-Zero rewards the proposer for problems that sit near the edge of what the solver can currently do.
+Each generated problem $q$ goes to the frozen solver, which answers it $M$ times, and the reward comes from how consistent those answers are with one another.
+Near-unanimous agreement signals a problem too easy to be useful.
+Heavy disagreement signals one that is too hard, or simply ill posed.
+Reward is highest at maximal solver uncertainty:

 where $\text{acc}(q)$ is the fraction of solver responses agreeing with the majority vote.
-R-Zero additionally penalizes intra-batch repetition via pairwise BLEU similarity, clustering near-duplicate questions and subtracting a penalty proportional to cluster size from the uncertainty reward.
-This encourages surface-level diversity within each batch.
-The solver trains on problems filtered from the proposer's output, receiving binary reward for correctness.
+R-Zero additionally penalizes intra-batch repetition via pairwise BLEU similarity, clustering near-duplicate questions and subtracting a penalty proportional to cluster size from the uncertainty reward, which encourages surface-level diversity within each batch.
+The solver trains on problems filtered from the proposer's output, receiving binary reward for matching the majority-vote pseudo-label.